 The report acknowledged that climate change and other threats are harming western Joshua trees, but then somehow concluded that the species disappearing from its namesake national park (and most of the rest of its range) in the coming decades was “not significant.”

-We’re not done fighting to make sure these amazing plants get the protection they need.
-In the meantime, we’ll defend these trees from individual threats to their habitat, from wildfire to mining to development.
+We’ll keep defending these trees from threats to their habitat, from wildfire to mining to development.